 - External consultants and agencies with access to personal information will provide Paddle Canada with appropriate privacy assurances.

 Paddle Canada will publicize information about its policies and practices relating to the management of personal information.
-This information is on Paddle Canada’s web site or upon request by contacting the Privacy Officer.
+This information is on Paddle Canada’s web site or upon request by contacting our head office.
 The information available to the public includes:

-- The name or title, address and telephone number of Paddle Canada’s Privacy Officer.
+- The name or title, and email address of Paddle Canada’s Privacy Officer.

 - The forms that may be used to access personal information or change information.